 Burglars nowadays are hyper-aware of home security cameras when scoping out their next target.
 After all, they need to either find a home without cameras or disable any recording devices if they want to get away with the crime.
 Property owners need to get ahead of the burglars and be more conscious of where to put their cameras.
 It’s smart to hide your security cameras in plain sight, making them undetectable to burglars.
 Here, we’ll show you a few creative and inexpensive ways to camouflage a security camera indoors or outdoors.

 1. Get a Mini Camera

-2. Camouflage a Security Cameras Under Eaves, Gutters, or Ceilings
+2. Camouflage a Security Camera Under Eaves, Gutters, or Ceilings

 If you already have a set of mini cameras, you can easily mount them under eaves, gutters, or near the ceiling of your home.
-Once they are mounted on a surface that is far from the ground and hidden under, anyone could hardly notice it from a distance.
-You can also surround the camera with other unsuspecting objects such as leaves or flowers to completely hide it.
+Once you’ve mounted them on a surface that’s far from the ground and hidden under architectural features, they’ll hardly be noticeable from a distance.
+You can also surround the camera with other unassuming objects such as leaves or flowers to hide it more completely.